Top Winter Emails To Send Out This Year

 Source: Milled

 Simon Pearce is an American glassware and pottery manufacturer.
-With this January email campaign, the brand provided New Year inspiration and warm wishes.
+With this January email campaign, the brand shared New Year inspiration and warm wishes.
 The email copy is short and the fresh start message is encouraging.

 The email features two white and beige photographs.
 Both pictures showcase the brand’s home decor — a rabbit reminding about the year’s symbol, and a pine tree to tie in the winter holidays theme.
 Images are full of light and air, showing that Simon Pearce products are a great addition to the home decor.
 This is a subtle yet effective promotion.